BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 The Windlance follows all of the rules for a Siege Engine with the Superior Construction upgrade, as described in the main rules manual.

-The Windlance is a small Siege Engine and Bard the Bowman counts as the Siege Engine’s only crew.
+The Windlance is a small Siege Engine and Bard the Bowman counts as the Siege Engine's only crew.
 Note that this means that he cannot move the Windlance, though unlike normal crew, he can choose to move more than 6" away from it even if it has not yet been destroyed.

 Provided that he is in base contact with the Windlance and is not Engaged in combat, Bard the Bowman can fire the Windlance every turn.
 Bard the Bowman may use his Might to influence To Hit, To Wound and Scatter table rolls made for the Windlance.